daltyboy11/daltyboy11.github.io/_posts/2022-04-14-solidity-patreon-challenge.md

 ---
 layout: post
-title: Challenge: write a basic Patreon clone in Solidity
+title: Write a basic Patreon clone in Solidity
 ---

 Inspired by various challenges and tutorials like [ethernauts](https://ethernaut.openzeppelin.com/)